-In January 2009, BV2 BVBA, a Belgian firm specialized in pharmaceutical and biotechnology engineering employing approximately 60 people.

-In April 2009, VST Ingenieros Ltda, a Chilean consulting engineering firm of approximately 50 employees, specialized in mining geotechnical work with expertise and technology in the field of thickened tailings disposal, as well as two French firms, Antis Conseil et Ingénierie S.A.S., involved in industrial engineering and logistics, and Cabinet d'Études Édouard Coumelongue Ingénieurs Conseils S.A., with expertise in infrastructure studies, employing a total of approximately 30 people.

-In May 2009, Spectrol Energy Services Inc., a Canadian engineering and technical services firm in St. John's, Newfoundland and Labrador, employing approximately 75 people with expertise that includes inspection, quality, asset integrity, maintenance and reliability engineering for the oil and gas industry and other natural resource sectors.

-In December 2009, Marte Engenharia Ltda., a Brazilian engineering firm with approximately 1,000 people serving the power industry in Brazil and Latin America, with particular expertise in the design of high voltage transmission lines and electrical substations.
+- BV2 BVBA, a Belgian firm specialized in pharmaceutical and biotechnology engineering employing approximately 60 people. - VST Ingenieros Ltda, a Chilean consulting engineering firm of approximately 50 employees, specialized in mining geotechnical work with expertise and technology in the field of thickened tailings disposal. - Two French firms, Antis Conseil and Ingénierie S.A.S., involved in industrial engineering and logistics, and Cabinet d'Études Édouard Coumelongue Ingénieurs Conseils S.A.S., with expertise in infrastructure studies, employing a total of approximately 30 people. - Spectrol Energy Services Inc., a Canadian engineering and technical services firm in St. John's, Newfoundland and Labrador, employing approximately 75 people with expertise that includes inspection, quality, asset integrity, maintenance and reliability engineering for the oil and gas industry and other natural resource sectors. - Marte Engenharia Ltda., a Brazilian engineering firm with approximately 1,000 people serving the power industry in Brazil and Latin America, with particular expertise in the design of high voltage transmission lines and electrical substations.

-Additions of Infrastructure Concession Investments
+Additions of ICI

 In June 2008, SNC-Lavalin announced its commitment to invest in Myah Tipaza S.p.A. ("Myah Tipaza"), a new company established to build, own and operate a 120,000 m3/day seawater desalination plant located in Fouka, province (wilaya) of Tipaza, Algeria.
-SNC-Lavalin's investment of approximately 650 million Algerian Dinars ("DZD") (CA\$11 million at December 31st, 2009) represents a 25.5% indirect interest in this concession, which is accounted for by the equity method.
-SNC-Lavalin, through a joint venture, was also awarded in June 2008 an engineering, procurement and construction ("EPC") contract by Myah Tipaza, as well as an operations and maintenance ("O&M") contract for the desalination plant.
-The construction of the desalination plant, which is currently ongoing, is expected to be completed in 2010.
+SNC-Lavalin's investment of approximately 650 million Algerian Dinars ("DZD") (CA\$11 million at December 31st, 2009) represents a 25.5% indirect interest in this concession.
+SNC-Lavalin, through a joint venture, was also awarded in June 2008 an EPC contract by Myah Tipaza, as well as an O&M contract for the desalination plant.

-In the third quarter of 2008, SNC-Lavalin and a group of investors (the "investors") provided temporary financing to "Astoria II", through notes receivable and letters of credit (collectively referred to as "temporary financing"), to finance the initial costs related to the development of a new 550 MW thermal power plant in Queens, New York.
+In the third quarter of 2008, SNC-Lavalin and a group of investors (the "investors") provided temporary financing to Astoria II, through notes receivable and letters of credit (collectively referred to as "temporary financing"), to finance the initial costs related to the development of a new 550 MW thermal power plant in Queens, New York.
 The letters of credit have been provided to third parties to support some of Astoria II's contractual obligations in relation to this project.
-The provision of temporary financing followed the signing by Astoria II of a 20-year firm Power Purchase Agreement ("PPA") with the New York Power Authority ("NYPA").

-The amount of SNC-Lavalin's equity investment in Astoria II was nominal at December 31st, 2008 and resulted in an 18.5% ownership interest accounted for by the equity method.
+The provision of temporary financing followed the signing by Astoria II of a 20-year firm Power Purchase Agreement with the New York Power Authority.
+The amount of SNC-Lavalin's equity investment in Astoria II was nominal at December 31st, 2008 and resulted in an 18.5% ownership interest.